What Is Firmware? The Software That Controls Your Electronics

 Custom ROM means a custom operating intricate image that includes the Firmware needed to run the smartphone.

-So in the ROM of a smartphone, you get two things: the Firmware, which is the same as in the definition we shared above, and the operating system on top of the Firmware.
+So, in a smartphone’s ROM, you get two things: the Firmware, which is the same as in the definition we shared above, and the operating system on top of the Firmware.

 Buying a new tablet or smartphone comes with “standard ROM” or “standard firmware.”
 This applies to the preinstalled Firmware and operating system.

-The “standard ROM” is provided by the manufacturer of the smartphone (if you bought it unlocked) or by the mobile operator to which you subscribed (if you purchased a locked smartphone).
+The “standard ROM” is provided by the smartphone’s manufacturer (if you bought it unlocked) or by the mobile operator to which you subscribed (if you purchased a locked smartphone).

 The mobile operator uses the “standard ROM” offered by your smartphone manufacturer and modifies it according to your interests, resulting in a new “standard ROM” found only on smartphones sold by the mobile operator.
 Cellphone.
 Cellphone.